Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 A QUIC TTD SHOULD NOT use multiple test streams to fill the BDP of the NUT.
 A QUIC TTD MAY use two streams over a single connection where one stream is a test stream filling the BDP of the NUT and the other is a control stream used for controlling the test and exchanging test results.

-At the end, a QUIC Throughput Test Device (QUIC TTD) SHOULD generate a report with the calculated BDP and QUIC Throughput results.
+In the end, a QUIC Throughput Test Device (QUIC TTD) SHOULD generate a report with the calculated BDP and QUIC Throughput results.
 The report SHOULD also include the results for the 3 metrics defined in Section 4.
 As QUIC does not use a receive window, a QUIC Throughput test is constituted of multiple Send and Receive Socket Buffer experiments.
 The report SHOULD include QUIC Throughput results for each Socket Buffer size tested.
-The goal is to provide achievable versus actual QUIC Throughput results with respect to the Socket Buffer size tested when no fragmentation occurs and to provide a clear relationship between these 3 metrics and user experience.
+The goal is to provide achievable versus actual QUIC Throughput results for the Socket Buffer size tested when no fragmentation occurs and to provide a clear relationship between these 3 metrics and user experience.
-As an example, for the same results in regard to Transfer Time Ratio, a better QUIC Efficiency could be obtained at the cost of higher Buffer Delays.
+As an example, for the same Transfer Time Ratio, a better QUIC Efficiency could be obtained at the cost of higher Buffer Delays.

 ## Results Interpretation